What are P/E and P/B ratios? How to calculate and use them

 What is the P/B ratio?

-The P/B ratio, or the price-to-book ratio, is a valuation metric that compares a company’s market value to the value of its assets.
+The PB full form in share market is the price-to-book ratio.
+It is a valuation metric that compares a company’s market value to the value of its assets.
 It is the price investors are willing to pay for every dollar of a company’s assets.
-The formula for P/B is as follows:

 P/B ratio = Market price per share / Book value per share